S'Mores Cake Layers:

 - about 1/4 c mini marshmallows if you want to use them around the base of the cake

-- 6 chocolate bars - I used Hersheys because that's what I ate in s'mores growing up - your call which kind of chocolate you use 😉
+- 6 chocolate bars - I used Hersheys because that's what I ate in s'mores growing up - use your favorite!

 - squeeze bottle or piping bag for ganache drip

 Once your cakes are cool, level them (if needed/desired, though these layers bake up fairly flat).
 Place a smear of frosting on your cake circle (to keep the cake from sliding while you decorate it) and center your first cake layer in the center of the circle.
-Spread the layer with frosting - or pipe a ring around the outer rim of the cake and fill with marshmallow cream if you feel like living dangerously. 😉 Sprinkle chopped graham crackers and chocolate bars over the filling.
-Repeat the process with your remaining cake layers.
+Spread the layer with frosting - or pipe a ring around the outer rim of the cake and fill with marshmallow cream.
+Sprinkle chopped graham crackers and chocolate bars over the filling.
+Center the next cake layer on top, and repeat the process with your remaining cake layer.

 Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
 I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the fridge or freezer to set the frosting.